shohey1226/devAnyDoc/site/content/faq/index.md

 weight: 30
 ---

-## My terminal is always blank and not responding?
+### Q. My terminal is always blank and not responding?

-You need to set up your server.
+A. You need to set up your server.
 Please go through [getting started](/getting-started/).